Connecting the Boston University campus

 Yet more such possibilities might suggest themselves if attention is focused in this direction.

 For decades, Boston University has neglected the problems with its strip-mall campus.
-Now with Hubway kiosks and the bike lanes along Commonwealth Avenue, and the BU Bridge improvements, perhaps the BU administration thinks, problem solved.
+Now with Hubway stations and the bike lanes along Commonwealth Avenue, and the BU Bridge improvements, perhaps the BU administration thinks, problem solved.
 Not so.
 Let’s get on with it.

 I like all these ideas.
 I wrote to Nicole Freedman several years ago about contra-flow lanes on Essex street, I think it’s a great idea (many cyclists, including myself, pretend this is already the case).
 Same for St. Mary’s, which I use daily.